Can seaweed solve the plastic pollution problem?

 The UN reports that 300 million tonnes (331 million tons) of plastic waste are produced globally each year and that 60% of the plastic produced since early 1950 has been landfilled or discarded outdoors amassing 8.3 billion tonnes (9.15 billion tons).

-In December, it raised £10 million in Series A funding for its sustainable packaging solution, which it plans to use to grow its manufacturing capacity while helping to develop its latest products, which include a seaweed paper.
+In December, the company raised £10 million in Series A funding for its sustainable packaging solution, which it plans to use to grow its manufacturing capacity while helping to develop its latest products, which include a seaweed paper.

 Ahead of the exciting year, we wanted to speak to Sibbel to learn more about its “new plastic” solution – and to see how exactly it uses seaweed to challenge the supremacy of traditional materials.